percona/percona-server-mongodb-operator/source/kubernetes.rst

    .. note:: It is crucial to specify the right branch with ``-b``
       option while cloning the code on this step.
 Please be careful.

 #.
-The Custom Resource Definition for Percona Server for MongoDB should be
+The Custom Resource Definition for Percona Distribution for MongoDB should be
    created from the ``deploy/crd.yaml`` file.
 The Custom Resource Definition extends the standard set of resources which Kubernetes “knows” about with the new items, in our case these items are the core of the operator.